 Get more information about city centre disabled access and facilities.

 City centre business owners must ensure deliveries are complete and all delivery vehicles are outside the footstreets area before 10.30am, and that delivery vehicles do not arrive until after 5.00pm each day, to avoid congestion on the roads around the city centre.
 Any vehicles remaining in the Pedestrian Zone during footstreets hours could be delayed significantly due to restrictions.

-The 'ETRO' changes to city centre access do not affect advice already given to residents living in the city centre footstreets area; you should continue to keep your vehicle outside the area if you need to make journeys during footstreets hours.
+If you are a resident living in the city centre footstreets area, you should keep your vehicle outside the area if you need to make journeys during footstreets hours.

 Exceptions to access restrictions

-There are a limited number of exceptions to the 'ETRO' for exceptional circumstances, including access for:
+There are a limited number of exceptions for exceptional circumstances, including access for:

 - emergency services

 - emergency utility works